MousaviLaleh/stock-analysis/README.md

     to initialize arrays : <br/>
     ![arrays.png](/resources/arrays.png) <br/>

-5. active the sheet that was called by user :
+- active the data sheet:

     Worksheets(yearValue).Activate <br/>

-    this code calls the source sheet of data to work on <br/>

-6. Lets find out how many rows we need to loop over in the data sheet
+- Find the number of rows to loop over in the data sheet

     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

-7.
+- bjhbjf

-8. first For loop ( tickerIndex = 0 To 11 )  : to loop over all the rows in the spreadsheet
+- first For loop ( tickerIndex = 0 To 11 )  : to loop over all the rows in the spreadsheet

-9. second For loop ( For i = 2 To RowCount ) : to loop over each ticker data, and calculate the total volume of, startinPrice and endingPrice of each ticker
+- second For loop ( For i = 2 To RowCount ) : to loop over each ticker data, and calculate the total volume of, startinPrice and endingPrice of each ticker

-10. third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return
+- third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return
 11. formatting section
 12. ClearWorksheet() subroutine is for clear the entire worksheet from any formatting